pyeventsourcing/esdbclient/README.md

 to make an "insecure" connection by using the URI query string field-value `Tls=false`.

-The optional `root_certificates` argument can be either a Python `str` or a Python `bytes` object containing PEM encoded SSL/TLS certificate(s), and is used by to authenticate the server to the client.
+The optional `root_certificates` argument can be either a Python `str` or a Python `bytes` object containing PEM encoded SSL/TLS certificate(s), and is used to authenticate the server to the client.
 When connecting to an "insecure" service, the value of this argument will be ignored.
 When connecting to a "secure" server, it may be necessary to set this argument.
 Typically, the value of this argument would be the public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
 It is unnecessary to set this value in this case if certificate authority certificates are installed locally, such that the Python grpc library can pick them up from a default location.
 Alternatively, for development, you can use the server's certificate itself.
 The value of this argument is passed directly to `grpc.ssl_channel_credentials()`.

+An alternative way to supply the `root_certificates` argument is through the `tlsCaFile` field-value of the connection string URI query string (see below).
+If the `tlsCaFile` field-value is specified, the `root_certificates` argument will be ignored.

 The optional `private_key` and `certificate_chain` arguments are both either a Python `str` or a Python `bytes` object.
 These arguments may be used to authenticate the client